CarinaCurielAlaniz/Portfolio/README.md

 # Portfolio

 Hello!
-My name is Carina Curiel Alaniz and these are some of my recent projects.
+My name is Carina Curiel Alaniz.
+I am a current sophomore majoring in Computer Science and Computer Engineering at the University of Southern California.

 ## Pacman
 Here is a YouTube link to my Pacman demo!